University of Minnesota Procedure

 • Are there contractual obligations related to the data?

-• What is the sensitive nature of the data and the impact to the individual and/or to the University if the confidentiality of the data were negatively affected?
+• What is the impact to the individual and/or to the University if the confidentiality of the data were negatively affected?

-2. Based on responses to the above questions, determine if the data fall within Public, Private – Restricted, or Private – Highly Restricted category.
+2. Based on responses to the above questions, determine if the data falls within the Public, Private–Restricted, or Private–Highly Restricted category.
+See Appendix: Data Classifications by Type for examples of data that have been previously classified.

-3. Once determined, send a request to the University Chief Information Security Officer to update the Data Security Classifications by Type appendix.
+3. If changes to a Data Classification are determined, the Data Owner must send a request to University Information Security via [email protected] to update the Appendix: Data Classifications by Type.

-If working with or generating data, follow the steps below to determine the data security classification and the appropriate security controls.
+If working with or generating data, follow the steps below to determine the Data Classification and the appropriate security controls.

-1. Determine if the data used have been previously classified by a data owner.
+1. Determine if the data used have been previously classified by a Data Owner.
+See Appendix: Data Classifications by Type.

-3. If the data have not been classified or requires clarification, please contact the data owner responsible for similar types of data, the Office of General Counsel or the University Chief Information Security Officer.
+3. If the data have not been classified or requires clarification, contact the Data Owner responsible for similar types of data, the Office of General Counsel at [email protected], or the University Chief Information Security Officer at [email protected].

-4. The VP for Information Technology or designate will review any exceptions to the data security classification established by the data owner.
+4. The Vice President for Information Technology or designee will review any exceptions to the Data Classification established by the Data Owner.